doytsujin/docs-4/v21.1/schema-design-overview.md

 To avoid confusion with the general term "[schema](https://en.wiktionary.org/wiki/schema)", in this guide we refer to the logical object as a *user-defined schema*, and to the relationship structure of logical objects in a cluster as a *database schema*.
 {{site.data.alerts.end}}

-For guidance on creating user-defined schemas, see [Create a Database and User-defined Schema](schema-design-database-schema.html).
+For guidance on creating user-defined schemas, see [Create a User-defined Schema](schema-design-schema.html).

 ### Tables